MiG Alley: 1951–1953

 More recent research by Dorr, Lake and Thompson however has claimed the actual ratio is closer to 2 to 1.
 The Soviets claimed to have downed over 600 Sabres, together with the Chinese claims.
 A recent RAND report made reference to "recent scholarship" of F-86 v MiG-15 combat over Korea and concluded that the actual kill:loss ratio for the F-86 was 1.8 to 1 overall, and likely closer to 1.3 to 1 against MiGs flown by Soviet pilots.
 However, this ratio does not include the number of aircraft of other types (B-29, A-26, F-80, F-82, F-84...) were shot down by MiG-15s.
+Overall, the US lost 1,986 aircraft during the Korean War, most conservative estimates put 250 of these due to air-to-air combat.

 Soviet role

 According to Budiansky, "In late March 1951, the 1st RSM (1st Radio Squadron, Mobile), still operating in Japan, picked up Russian ground controllers in voice communication with Soviet MiG fighter aircraft operating over North Korea.
 This became an "intelligence windfall", because "Soviet doctrine called for tight control of fighters by stations on the ground tracking the location of friendly and enemy aircraft on radar throughout the battle."
 These radio intercepts gave additional warning beyond the range of radar.
 This breakthrough in signals intelligence, centralized at a single USAFSS facility in Seoul, meant real-time listening of Russian controllers and fighters and the subsequent passing of information to U.S. pilots.
 "An analysis of ground control traffic in June 1952 concluded that more than 90 percent of MiGs engaged in air operations over North Korea were being flown by Russians."

 The Soviet Union kept the participation of their aircrews in the Korean War secret for many years, though it was widely suspected by UN forces.
 Soviet aircraft were adorned with North Korean or Chinese markings and pilots wore either North Korean uniforms or civilian clothes, to disguise their origins.
 For radio communication, they were given cards with common Korean words for various flying terms spelled out phonetically in Cyrillic characters.
 These subterfuges did not long survive the fury of air-to-air combat, however, and pilots were soon heard communicating in Russian.

 Soviet MiG-15 regiments were based on Chinese fields in Manchuria, where, according to existing UN rules of engagement, they could not be attacked.
 Many Soviet regiments underwent preliminary training at Soviet bases in the neighboring Soviet Maritime Military District.
 Soviet air defense troops also began to arrive along the Yalu, setting up radar installations, ground control centers, searchlights and large numbers of anti-aircraft guns to deter any attacks on the Chinese airfields.